Aron9605/N-qubit-nonlinear-protocol/README.md

 [2] Department for Quantum Optics and Quantum Information, [HUN-REN Wigner Research Centre for Physics](https://wigner.hu/en/news), Budapest, Hungary

+[3] PQI - Portuguese Quantum Institute, Lisbon, Portugal

+[4] Physics of Information and Quantum Technologies Group, Centro de Física e Engenharia de Materiais Avançados (CeFEMA), Lisbon, Portugal

 ## Abstract

 <p align="justify">
-Advances in quantum technology lead to the potential for communication between remote quantum devices.
-The building blocks of quantum communication are highly entangled quantum bits (qubits).
-The procedure of entangling qubits to high order is a nontrivial task.
-A partially entangled qubit pair needs error correction to increase the magnitude of entanglement.
-Certain nonlinear protocols may be applied for entanglement distillation were introduced in [1] consisting of local operations and classical communication (LOCC).
-The iterative application of this class of nonlinear protocols leads to an enhancement of the entanglement.
-The protocol contains an ensemble made up of two pairs of n-qubits in the same state.
-At the beginning of the procedure, the parties agree on which qubits are to be measured.
-Then only local unitary operations are performed by the parties on their qubits before measuring them.
-After the measurement via classical communication, they post-select the zero measurement outcome on both sides, otherwise discard them.
-The non-linearity is due to the generalized feedback realized by selection conditioned measurement.
-By iterated application of the protocol, the remaining qubits may eventually exhibit higher order entanglement.
-Recently, quantum networks have been an area of intense research, driven by the desire to connect distant quantum chips.
-Consider many parties in a multipartite system.
-We investigate whether a uniform protocol, similar to the long-studied bipartite case, can be designed for an n-qubit scenario.
-We introduce the alternating double iteration protocol, characterized by the sequential application of distinct unitary operators during its iterative steps.
-Specifically, the employment of  certain single and two-qubit (CNOT-X and CNOT-H) operators enables this protocol to effectively mitigate errors at a linear order.
-Furthermore, we demonstrate the sub-exponential improvement in noise within an alternating GHZ distillation protocol.
-The selection of the two-qubit gates enables the successful purification of marginally noisy GHZ states.
-Additionally, we conduct a comprehensive analysis of the protocol's performance in the presence of imperfect components, including noisy two-qubit gates and measurements.
+We develop an efficient local operation and classical communication (LOCC) scheme for the distillation of Greenberger-Horne-Zeilinger (GHZ) states from tripartite systems subjected to both coherent and incoherent errors.
+The proposed method employs an iterative process that employs a postselection based non-linear transformation to increase the entanglement of 3-qubit states.
+In contrast to traditional distillation protocols that require an exponential number of initial states as a resource, our method achieves subexponential convergence towards a pure GHZ state.
+The proposed scheme practical in the sense that it employs a small set of relatively simple unitary operations and projective measurements in the computational basis.
+We systematically develop a double-iteration protocol by providing a mathematical framework for the transformation processes involved, emphasizing the role of unitary operations in correcting arbitrary small errors in the initial states.
+Through analytical derivations and numerical simulations, we demonstrate the protocol's ability to progressively eliminate noise and improve fidelity over subsequent iterations.
+Significantly, our protocol not only corrects for small arbitrary distortions in the GHZ states, but also maintains operational simplicity, making it feasible for practical quantum computing applications.

 Finally, our hardware-efficient design is implementable on recent quantum computers, as evidenced by the low number of qubits required and the few 1- and 2-qubit gates needed.
 We employ the IBM Qiskit quantum simulator to test the protocol's performance on actual quantum hardware.
 </p>

 *References*:

-[1] Alber, Gernot, Aldo Delgado, Nicolas Gisin, and Igor Jex.
-"Efficient bipartite quantum state purification in arbitrary dimensional Hilbert spaces."
-Journal of Physics A: Mathematical and General 34, no. 42 (2001): 8821.
-[2] Áron Rozgonyi, Gábor Széchenyi, Orsolya Kálmán, Tamás Kiss.
+[1] Áron Rozgonyi, Gábor Széchenyi, Orsolya Kálmán, Tamás Kiss.
 “Training iterated protocols for distillation of GHZ states with variational quantum algorithms.”
 Physics Letters A

 ## Code availability:
 * 3qubit_analitics.nb Wolfram Mathematica notebook contains the analitical investigation of 3-qubit distillation and preparing the unitary operators.